Heaven Is for Real: Film adaptation

 In May 2011, Sony Pictures acquired the film rights of the book.
 The film was released on April 16, 2014, starring Connor Corum, Margo Martindale, Greg Kinnear, Kelly Reilly, Thomas Haden Church, and Jacob Vargas.
 As of February 2024, Rotten Tomatoes rated it at 51%.
 Critics praised the script and cast, but they were critical of heavy-handed exposition.

+In Other Media

+The story of Burpo and his alleged experience is briefly referenced towards the end of the Stephen King horror novel Revival.